goughy12/Get-GithubRelease/README.md

 ```
 -Repo <string>              The GitHub repository in the format "owner/repo".

--List                       When provided, lists all GitHub release tags and available assets, then exits.
+-List                       When provided, lists all GitHub release tags and available assets.

 -Asset <string>             The asset name or wildcard pattern to download.
 (Default: "*")